 When someone wants to embezzle from you, their approach is predictable.
-They begin by asking themselves whether the reconciliation process used in your practice is thorough and complete.
+Thieves begin by asking themselves whether the reconciliation process used in your practice is thorough and complete.

-By “reconciliation” we are referring to the oversight by practice owners of the daily and monthly balancing done by staff.
-In its simplest form, reconciliation is the process of ensuring that the money that your practice management software says you received actually got deposited to your bank.
+By “reconciliation,” we are referring to the oversight by practice owners of the daily and monthly balancing done by staff.
+In its simplest form, reconciliation is the process of ensuring that the money that your practice management software says you received got deposited to your bank intact.

-On the other hand, if a would-be thief believes that a deficient deposit would be noticed (in other words that the reconciliation process has integrity), now in order to steal, he or she is faced with a much greater challenge.
-While it is possible to pocket payments from patients and insurance companies and conceal the theft by not recording the payments in practice management software, doing this will result in “phantom” patient receivable balances.
+On the other hand, if a would-be thief believes that a deficient deposit would be noticed (in other words, that the reconciliation process has integrity), now to steal he or she is faced with a much greater challenge.
+While it is possible to pocket payments from patients and insurance companies and conceal the theft by not recording the payments in practice management software, this will result in “phantom” patient receivable balances.
 For this reason, this approach tends to be a self-limiting method of stealing.
-If this “snatch and grab” approach is employed, sooner or later patients may realize that amounts that they owe to the practice are overstated, and the act of these patients complaining may get the thief caught.
+If this “snatch and grab” approach is employed, sooner or later, patients may realize that amounts that they owe to the practice are overstated, and the act of these patients complaining may get the thief caught.

-Therefore, a “tight” reconciliation process usually forces a would-be embezzler into a riskier, and far more complicated embezzlement scheme where it is necessary to tamper with individual patient accounts in order to keep the amounts owing pristine while still stealing.
-This is certainly possible, but success requires a much smarter embezzler with a good knowledge of your software.
+Therefore, a “tight” reconciliation process usually forces a would-be embezzler into a riskier and far more complicated embezzlement scheme where it is necessary to tamper with individual patient accounts to keep the amounts owing pristine while still stealing.
+This manipulation is certainly possible, but success requires a much smarter embezzler with a good knowledge of your software.